ronarnrio/Gamerater/README.md

 # Currently known bugs
 When attempting to update a game post once you click submit to update information due to a bug the page breaks and doesn't refresh or load anything but once the user refreshes the page the updates will be shown

-# Wishlist / Next Steps
+# Next steps and wishlist
 Dislike feature,
 Star rating feature